 Technical Definition and Application

 Back in college, my cost accounting course defined variable costs as those expenditures that changed in direct proportion to the change in production.
-So if production increases, those costs that increase with production are variable in nature, i.e. linked to the change in production.
+If production increases, those costs that increase with production are variable in nature, i.e. linked to the change in production.
 As a continuation of this concept, if production decreased, then those costs that decreased with this change are also variable.
 The best examples are raw materials and labor.
 Assuming labor is on demand, if the production run is ramped up then the raw materials, labor, energy, packaging and distribution related costs would increase too.
 However, some costs will not change such as rent for the warehouse or the lease payment for the production equipment.

 Those costs that have no change related to production within a relevant range are considered fixed costs.
 To fully appreciate variable costs, please read my article about fixed costs.
 Earlier I stated that variable cost is a cost accounting term.
 It is used to identify the overall production cost related to a change in volume.
 All of us in the business world generally associate any increase in production or sales as good thing.
 After all, that is one of reasons we are business, to make more money.
 However, in cost accounting the goal is to identify issues that cause a non-linear increase or decrease in costs.
 Again, if volume increases you would think the average cost per unit would decrease.
 But often this is not true.
 Sometimes there is a significant increase in the variable costs of production related to either the increase in raw materials or labor.
 A good example is receiving your raw materials via the transportation medium (trucking, rail or direct delivery) but if you increase the demand beyond the capacity of the delivery mechanism then a second deliver system must be used.
 Often the second medium is more expensive than the first or marginally more expensive.

 The goal of cost accounting is to identify the cost drivers of production.
 Variable costs are some of the types of costs in production.
 By understanding the variable costs, the accountant can then identify the breakeven points for production runs and help the company determine the profitability of manufacturing or rendering service.
-So if the owner of the company knows his fixed costs and the variable costs, he can then use this knowledge to understand how many units he must sell to breakeven or earn a required level of margin or even profit.
+If the owner of the company knows his fixed costs and the variable costs, he can then use this knowledge to understand how many units he must sell to breakeven or earn a required level of margin or even profit.

 Let’s use this concept of understanding cost accounting and the variable costs and find out how many widgets we must produce to cover fixed costs.
 Unlike in example ‘A’, the variable cost is indeed linear in nature to production.
 That is, it remains constant per unit no matter how many units we produce.